20 Comments

 Ike Yeadon's avatar

 Those spraying operations "came out" in 1978, in dedicated Congressional hearings and extensive media coverage.
-It's a cute and chronic toxicities were known at the time, which is why it was so politically contentious.
+Most of its acute and chronic toxicities were known at the time, which is why it was so politically contentious.
 Possible links to PD have been discussed for the last 20 years or more.

 It's been EPA "Restricted Use" since the late 1970s (commercial ag use only by licensed operators, no spraying from air or backpack or under pressure, enclosed tractor cabs, mandatory buffer zones near residential areas.
 Regulations were tightened further in 2016, requiring respirator use and narrowing licensing.